 Some of my other recent research profiled by the UBC Department of Political Science

 - Fragmenting Globalization: The Politics of Preferential Trade Liberalization in China and the United States (with Ka Zeng), University of Michigan Press (Michigan Studies in International Political Economy), March 2021.

 - How China Sees the World (with Kai He and Huiyun Feng), Palgrave Macmillam, December 2019.

-– Book review: Pacific Affairs (by Robert Sutter), Journal of Chinese Political Science (by Gregory Moore)
+– Book review: Pacific Affairs, Journal of Chinese Political Science, The China Journal

 – Order through Palgrave or Amazon.